Project Juno: Selection

+The training process was documented in a Scottish Television documentary, 'Mission Juno', broadcast on 28th December 1989.
 Eventually Mace and Sharman were selected to continue full-time training at Star City.
 After learning Russian and familiarising themselves with the science programme, Smith and Brooks were employed to teach the other two how to perform the experiments and then to conduct them in a life sized mock up of Mir for live media during the mission.

 Funding

 The cost of the flight was to be funded by various innovative schemes, including sponsoring by private British companies and a lottery system.
 Corporate sponsors included British Aerospace, Memorex, and Interflora, and television rights were sold to ITV.